Our co-host, organizer, and Clearwater friend…

 In the spring of 2016, Chef DePalma decided it was time to leave The Culinary Institute of American to gain new experiences in the restaurant world and she accepted a position as the Executive Pastry Chef at The Roundhouse by Terrance Brennan.
 At The Roundhouse, Chef DePalma is responsible for not only creating the imaginative and indulgent plated desserts served in the main dining room, but she also oversees the production and executes the many gorgeously designed wedding cakes served in The Roundhouse event space.

-Bocuse Restaurant and The American Bounty at the Culinary Institute of American, Hyde Park
+Bocuse Restaurant at the Culinary Institute of American, Hyde Park

 About Bocuse Restaurant

 The Bocuse Restaurant provides a culinary journey through France, inspired by the world-renowned French chef Paul Bocuse.
 Recognized as the father of modern French cuisine, Chef Bocuse is widely credited with introducing cuisine characterized by lighter, more delicate dishes that focus on quality and freshness with an increased emphasis on presentation.
 He was one of the first to emerge from behind the kitchen door, to bring the face and personality of the chef into the dining room for the public to see.
 Reflecting today’s contemporary sensibilities, the menu at The Bocuse Restaurant focuses on deep flavor, unique preparation, and enticing presentation.
 Service is casual yet elegant.